tngo0508/tngo0508.github.io/_posts/2023-12-18-indepth-questions.md

 ```

-# Describe a different approach for passing a parameter.
 # What's the difference between a value type and a reference type?
 In C#, data types can be categorized into two main categories: value types and reference types.
 The primary distinction between them lies in how they store and access data in memory.